 Comparing arthritis and bursitis symptoms

-- Secondary pain may appear in the knee
+- Referred pain in the knee

-The symptoms that are characteristic of hip bursitis include:
+Symptoms that suggest hip bursitis include:

 - Hip pain that is felt on the outside of the lower hip